CNBC Europe: Other programmes

-For two hours each weeknight and all weekend the channel does not air live business programming.
-The weeknight non-business output runs from 10 pm until midnight UK time and consists of an edition of a weekly business magazine show, an edition of Late Night With Seth Meyers and a live broadcast of NBC Nightly News with Lester Holt.
-At the weekend, programming consists of weekly business magazine programmes such as On The Money and Managing Asia, news and current affairs, sport, several editions of chat show Late Night With Seth Meyers, paid religious programming and special programmes, such as CNBC on Assignment, dedicated to the world of financial news and politics.
+Until April 2025, CNBC did not broadcast live business programming for two hours each weeknight.
+The weeknight non-business output run from 10 pm until midnight UK time and consisted of an edition of a weekly business magazine show, followed by an edition of Late Night With Seth Meyers and a live broadcast of NBC Nightly News.
+Business magazine shows are now restricted to weekends and to days when bank holidays when various markets do not trade, Late Night With Seth Meyers now only airs at the weekend and NBC Nightly News is no longer seen on the channel.

+Weekend programming consists of weekly business programmes such as Managing Asia, business-orientated lifestyle programmes, CNBC US-produced documentaries (including American Greed), sport, several editions of chat show Late Night With Seth Meyers, paid religious programming and one-off programmes, such as CNBC on Assignment, dedicated to the world of financial news and politics.
+The channel also aired NBC's Sunday morning political talk show Meet The Press, and showed it three times, a few hours after its live broadcast.
+Broadcasts of Meet the Press ended in September 2025.

 The channel also broadcasts four hours of sports programming under the banner of CNBC Sports.
-The block airs on Saturday and Sunday between 10 am and 2 pm UK time.
-The middle two hours are devoted to highlights of the US PGA Golf Tour with the rest made up of other highlights and of magazine show Mobil 1 The Grid.
+The block currently airs on Saturday and Sunday between 11 am and 3 pm UK time.
+Two hours are devoted to highlights of the US PGA Golf Tour.

-The channel airs some programmes from sister network NBC.
-These include NBC talk show Late Night With Seth Meyers and NBC Nightly News with Lester Holt.
-The channel also airs NBC's Sunday morning political talk show Meet The Press, showing it a few hours after its live broadcast.

 Paid programming

-CNBC Europe carries paid religious programmes.
-They are shown in a two-hour block on Sundays, between 7am and 9am, with one 30-minute programme broadcast on Saturday mornings.
+CNBC Europe carries paid Christian televangelist religious programmes.
+They are shown in a block on Sundays, between 7.30am and 9am UK time, plus one 30-minute programme broadcast on Saturday mornings.

 Previously, the channel had given over much of the overnight hours to teleshopping.
 Most teleshopping output was broadcast at the weekend although for a time in the mid-2000s, teleshopping was broadcast overnight during the week.
 Teleshopping ended on CNBC Europe in the early 2010s.